bootdotdev/blog/content/python/rust-vs-python.md

 Rust also has an interesting multi-paradigm approach to programming.
 As quoted in the Programming Rust book, it's:

-> “not really an object-oriented language, although it has some object-oriented characteristics.
-Rust is not a functional language \[…\] It’s probably best to reserve judgment about what sort of language Rust is, and see what you think once you’ve become comfortable with the language.”
+> "not really an object-oriented language, although it has some object-oriented characteristics.
+Rust is not a functional language \[…\] It’s probably best to reserve judgment about what sort of language Rust is, and see what you think once you’ve become comfortable with the language."

 Rust _technically_ supports OOP and functional programming, but it doesn’t satisfy all the modern principles of either paradigm, so you’re left floating in limbo until you discover how it works for you.